oporje/dynamic-forms/README.md

 # dynamic-forms
-Generating dynamic form using Json config using React hooks
+Generating dynamic form using Json config using React hooks | code is in Master